-18. Where can I find detailed information on how to carry out the reporting of embedded emissions? [updated 19/07]
+18. Where can I find detailed information on how to carry out the reporting of embedded emissions?

 - All the required information to carry out the reporting is set out in the Implementing Regulation (EU) 2023/1773 setting out reporting rules for the transitional period.
-Commission services published (and will periodically update) two guidance documents (one for importers of CBAM goods and one for third-country producers) as well as one optional communication template to facilitate the exchange of information between producers and importers.
+Commission services published, and will periodically update, two guidance documents (one for importers of CBAM goods and one for third-country producers) as well as one optional communication template to facilitate the exchange of information between producers and importers.
 You may find these documents on the CBAM webpage: https://taxation-customs.ec.europa.eu/carbon-border-adjustment-mechanism en. - The guidance document for EU importers was translated in the 24 official EU languages.
-The Guidance document for non-EU producers is now available in English, French, German, Polish, Spanish, Italian, Arabic, Hindi, Korean, Japanese, Mandarin, Portuguese, Turkish, and Ukrainian. - The CBAM website also contains webinars, e-learnings, and other materials.
+The Guidance document for non-EU producers is now available in English, French, German, Polish, Spanish, Italian, Arabic, Hindi, Korean, Mandarin, Turkish, and Ukrainian. - The CBAM website also contains webinars, e-learnings, and other materials.

-19. Is it mandatory to use the communication template Excel file? [updated 19/07]
+19. Is it mandatory to use the communication template Excel file?

 - No, the use of the communication template is not compulsory but recommended. - The communication template is a tool that allows operators to determine the embedded emissions in CBAM goods according to the methodology specified in Implementing Regulation (EU) 2023/1773.
 The template ensures that all relevant source streams and emission sources, electricity consumption as well as relevant precursors are taken into account for the calculation. - The template contains a worksheet 'Summary_Communication' which contains all information needed by the reporting declarant.
-This worksheet thus facilitates
+This worksheet thus facilitates communication between third-country producers and importers (or their representatives).

-- communication between third-country producers and importers (or their representatives). - Pre-filled versions are available on CBAM's website to help users fill in the communication template.
-Additionally, a training video detailing all necessary steps will soon be released.
+• Pre-filled versions are available on the CBAM website to help users fill in the communication template.
+Additionally, a training video detailing all necessary steps is available under the following link.